DataONEorg/file_identification/README.md

   ### [Apache Tika](https://github.com/DataONEorg/file_identification/tree/master/Apache_tika):
   Apache Tika also provides the functionality for detecting the mimetypes of a file.
 This readme describes how to enable Tika for detecting new mimetypes by creating an xml file.

+  ### [Apache server for content detection]

+  The Apache server also detects the contents for the file it serves.
+It uses the /etc/mime.types file for the content detection.
+The TypeConfig directive for the server can be over-ridden to different files using the httpd.conf file.

+  The directive ***MIMEMagicFile filename*** can be used to use the magic numbers for detection just like the `file ` command.

+  The `MIMEMagicFile /etc/apache2/magic` directive was set for identifying the new DataONE format.
+However, the magic file for the apache server lacks in the functionality of regex.
+The file can use the limited type for matching the data and doesn't have the functionality of using regex, which is important for identifying the DataONE file format.

+  Below are the points which didn't lead to successful implementation of DataONE file format detection.
+  - Can't use regex with the magic file.
+Hence, the file format is not easy for identifying.
+  - The string search can be used for locating the specific data at specific bytes offset, but this will not have the complete functionality.
+The file can have additional tags or information in the starting or metadata, hence its not a reliable approach.

 The file uses a compiled version of the magic numbers named as magic.mgc file, and we can also override it using a "-m" option with a custom magic file.
 ``` shell